 FAQs for Coronary Artery Bypass Grafting or Heart Bypass Surgery

-Ans: CABG is a kind of bypass surgery which forms a new path near severe narrow or blocked coronary arteries to recover the blood flow to the heart.
+CABG is a kind of bypass surgery that forms a new path near severe narrow or blocked coronary arteries to recover the blood flow to the heart.
 This is the best treatment for severe artery blockage.
 The other names for this treatment are bypass surgery, coronary artery bypass surgery, and heart bypass surgery.

-Ans: There are 3 types of CABG surgery namely:
+There are 3 types of CABG surgery namely:

 - Traditional CABG